-- Any and all of G7Bill Inc or it's costumer's data you were exposed to while conducting the research.
+- Any and all of The Great Seven or it's costumer's data you were exposed to while conducting the research.
 Including and not limited to: credentials, source code, log data, transaction data or records, etc.

 Minimal Information about exploit required for RCE submissions:

 - Timestamps of all activities

 - Source IP

 - Call back IP, domain, Ports and Full URL (if a callback was used)